 I’m working on my first feature film.
 It’s an Iraq-war drama called Arresting God — An American soldier and an Iraqi refugee, two women from opposite sides of history, must overcome their personal prejudices and work together to change the hearts and minds of their small town in order to build a war memorial that honors both American soldiers and Iraqi civilians killed in the war.

-What was your experience in the CAMERAderie Initiative like?
+What was your experience making the CAMERAderie Short, Blood and Glory?

 Cameraderie has so much talent within its ranks, and all of our keys and majority of our crew on Blood and Glory were all members of WIM.
 To make a film with such a diverse crew and cast was truly a gift.
 The team behind CAMERAderie works very hard to put into action the goals of their organization.
 They’ve created real opportunities for their members to learn and grow and go get jobs.